tmcclung/tube/README.md

-# tube
+# tube,

 `tube` is a Youtube-like (_without censorship and features you don't need!_)
-Video Sharing App written in Go which also supports automatic transcoding to MP4 H.265 AAC and multiple collections and RSS feed.
+Video Sharing App written in Go which also supports automatic transcoding to MP4 H.265 AAC, multiple collections and RSS feed.

 ## Features